codebyzeun/codebyzeun/README.md

 - 💬 Ask me about **react, nodejs, c++**

 - ⚡ Fun fact **I once tried to teach my AI to recognize pizza toppings in real-time... but it just ended up thinking every slice was a masterpiece of tech innovation.
-So yeah, AI might be good at seeing the world, but it’s still not great at deciding what’s a "perfect slice." 🍕**
+So yeah AI might be good at seeing the world but it’s still not great at deciding what’s a "perfect slice" 🍕**

 <h3 align="left">Connect with me:</h3>
 <p align="left">